O'Henry Sound Studios

 O'Henry Sound Studios was a commercial studio complex in Burbank, California, that was owned by engineer Hank Sanicola and his wife, Jacqueline Sanicola.
-Hank's father, Hank Sanicola, Sr. (1914–1974), was a long time manager (until 1962) for Frank Sinatra.
+Hank's father, Hank Sanicola Sr. (1914–1974), was Frank Sinatra's longtime manager until 1962.

 History

 The facility opened in 1993, designed with the help of architect Jack Edwards and studio consultant Rick Ruggieri.
 The studio closed in 2005.